prg-grp/je-lang/README.md

 ```
 The two snippets show a simple password checker application with two classes.
 The *NonEnclaveMain* class is to be placed outside the enclave and the *PasswordChecker* class (annotated with the *@Enclave* annotation) inside the enclave.
 The *@Enclave*, *@Secret* and *@Gateway* annotations and the 'declassify' method are the J<sub>E</sub> abstractions.
 The class-level *@Enclave* annotation denotes that the annotated class is to be placed inside the enclave.
 The field-level *@Secret* annotation denotes secret fields whose values must not leak outside the SGX enclave.
 The *@Gateway* annotation specifies that the annotated methods are accessible from the non-enclave environment.

+### Publications
+* **Language Support for Secure Software Development with Enclaves**
+  Aditya Oak, Amir M. Ahmadian, Musard Balliu, Guido Salvaneschi
+  In Proceedings of the 34th IEEE Computer Security Foundations Symposium, CSF, 2021
+* **Language Support for Multiple Privacy Enhancing Technologies**
+  Aditya Oak, Mira Mezini, Guido Salvaneschi
+  In Companion Proceedings of the 3rd International Conference on Art, Science, and Engineering of Programming, ‹Programming› Companion, 2019

 ### Credits
 J<sub>E</sub> is a project developed at the Technical University of Darmstadt, University of St. Gallen and KTH Royal Institute of Technology.